Award winning operators at your service.

 What is YCBT doing about COVID-19?

-Well, it is great to be back out on the creek for the 2022 season (our 10th season for YCBT) after the last two challenging years in 2020/2021 of dealing with the ever-changing COVID-19 pandemic requirements.
+Well, it is great to be back out on the creek for the 2024 season (our 12th season for YCBT) after the last few years of dealing with the ever-changing COVID-19 pandemic requirements.
 Like all the other tourism operators in Exmouth and the rest of Western Australia (WA) we have been trying to keep up to date with the current information relevant to our business, listening to and taking advice from our tourism industry partners and trying to keep abreast of all the ever-changing Health Department of WA changes and recommendations, all whilst continuing to offer our tour services in a remote part of our state.
-This year is proving even more challenging as we navigate through the direct impacts of the COVID-19 virus impacting the people in our small remote community – directly affecting local businesses, our hospital, sporting clubs and community groups.
+There have been flare-ups of COVID-19 cases in all parts of WA over the last 6 months, so it’s important we stay vigilent with our COVID Safety Plan for this current year.

 • Please practice good physical distancing when waiting at the jetty area at Yardie Creek before boarding the boat tour and allow space when guests are disembarking after a tour.